Lilchoto3/cs-build-week-unit-5/README.md

 # cs-build-week-unit-5

-A Kmeans Clustering algorithm built from scratch using only base Python
+A Kmeans Clustering algorithm built from scratch using only base Python.